KPAS

-KPAS (103.1 FM) is a radio station broadcasting a Christian radio music format.
+KPAS (103.1 FM) was a radio station broadcasting a Christian radio music format.
 Licensed to Fabens, Texas, United States.
-The station is currently owned by Algie a.
-Felder.
+The station was last owned by Algie A. Felder.
+It went on the air in 1979 as KLMF-FM, became KPAS in 1982, and ceased operations after losing its transmitter in a 2023 lightning strike.

 History

 The station was assigned the call letters KLMF-FM on July 30, 1979.
-On July 7, 1982, the station changed its call sign to the current KPAS.
+On July 7, 1982, the station changed its call sign to KPAS.

+KPAS went silent in June 2023, after the station's transmitter was destroyed by a lightning strike.
+It never returned to the air; the Federal Communications Commission (FCC) canceled its license in November 2024.

 History of call letters

 The call letters KPAS previously belonged to an AM station in Banning, California, which began broadcasting November 9, 1949.

 In September 1953, the FCC authorized assignment of the license of KPAS of Banning, California, from Byron-Wood Motors to Henry Chester Darwin, for $6,100.